101dotxyz/GPTeam/README.md

 To run the world cheaply, you can use `poetry run world --turbo`.
 This will use gpt3.5-turbo for all LLM calls which is a lot cheaper, but expect worse results!

-To specify the port or base URL for viewing the HTML logs, edit the relevant lines in `metaconfig.json`.
-By default the app uses port 8080.

 Now you can observe the world in action and watch as the agents interact with each other, working together to accomplish their assigned directives.

 ## How it works